COVID-19 VACCINE TRACKER

 Todos los adultos mayores de 16 años son actualmente elegibles para vacunarse en el Estado de Texas.
 La vacuna es totalmente gratuita.
 Hacer clic en el botón que aparece abajo para registrarse para la vacuna contra el COVID-19.

 Houston Methodist es un centro de vacunación designado por el Estado de Texas para el público que está en riesgo de contagio.
 Nuestro hospital recibe las vacunas directamente del Estado y estamos limitados a la cantidad de vacuna que se nos provee.
 Estamos haciendo todo lo posible para vacunar a nuestra comunidad a medida que vamos recibiendo las vacunas.

 FREQUENTLY ASKED QUESTIONS

-Before the FDA granted Emergency Use Authorization, the safety and efficacy of the Pfizer-BioNTech COVID-19 vaccine was reviewed by panels of independent experts retained by the companies; by FDA scientific staff; and by an independent panel of experts convened by the FDA.
-There are no reported serious safety concerns from this vaccine.
-The CDC and the FDA will continue to monitor individuals who have received the vaccine to ensure there’s no evidence of even rare safety issues.
+Before the FDA granted Emergency Use Authorization, the safety and efficacy of these vaccines were reviewed by panels of independent experts retained by the companies; by FDA scientific staff; and by an independent panel of experts convened by the FDA.
+There are no reported serious safety concerns from these vaccines.
+The CDC and the FDA will continue to monitor individuals who have received the vaccines to ensure there’s no evidence of even rare safety issues.

 Please also keep in mind that COVID-19 can be a fatal or debilitating disease, even in young healthy people.
 The risks from contracting the virus are greater than the possible risks from receiving the vaccine.

 No. It is not possible to get COVID-19 from vaccines.
-The Pfizer and Moderna vaccines use only a gene from the virus while other vaccines being studied use inactivated virus.
+The Pfizer and Moderna vaccines use only a gene from the virus while other vaccines like Johnson & Johnson use inactivated virus.
 None of these can cause COVID-19.

 Are the COVID-19 vaccines from Pfizer and Moderna basically the same?